What is a Geocoder? Understanding Geocoding and Its Importance

 When insuring your house, car, or any other property, insurance companies will need to know where you live.
 Again, instead of a location, you’ll provide your address which then gets converted into a location by a geocoder.
 The insurance company will then go away and compare your location to geospatial data on natural disasters and crime rates to arrive at a reasonable insurance premium.

-How do geocoders work?
+How do Geocoders Work?

 Geocoders are structured around one core component - a database.
 The database is a collection of addresses, towns, cities, administrative boundaries, roads, and any other geospatial data you may be interested in searching, for instance; bus stops, shops, parks, landmarks, or rivers.
 On top of the database there are three generic services which help you find what you’re looking for.